 Pop the tray into the freezer for 10 minutes to chill, and preheat the oven to 180 degrees (160 fan).

 Bake the chilled cookies for 15 minutes until set.
-Cool on the tray for 10 minutes, then remove to a wire rack to finish cooking.
+Cool on the tray for 10 minutes, then remove to a wire rack to finish cooling.

 Serving and storage

-Or enjoy a healthy chocolate cookie as dessert with a handful of berries.
+Or enjoy a healthy brownie-like chocolate cookie as dessert with a handful of berries.

 The cookies will keep for up to 3 days in an airtight container at room temperature.
 If it's particularly warm, store them in the fridge.